elmar-hinz/Cool/README.md

 If `getInstance()` doesn't do what you want, you can still fall back to the static call to `new` or implement your own factory.

-`getInstance` supports the singleton management of the container.

 **Out-look**

 > The recursive auto-instantiation of objects is a nice feature,